bernardocarvalho/MARTe2/Docs/User/source/tutorial/epics/epics2/epics2.rst

               }
           }

-As we can see, it refers to the class EPICSCS::EPICSCAOutput and configures two signals: *MARTE2-DEMO-APP:HIST-IDLE-CT* and *MARTE2-DEMO-APP:HIST-RUN-CT*, that will be the ones now driving the state machine.
+As we can see, it refers to the class EPICSCS::EPICSCAOutput and configures two signals: *MARTE2-DEMO-APP:HIST-IDLE-CT* and *MARTE2-DEMO-APP:HIST-RUN-CT*, that will be the ones now driving the State Machine.

 To execute this example, follow the following instructions: